Kejriwal says over 1,500 evacuated from Nizamuddin centre, seeks action against organisers

-Delhi Chief Minister Arvind Kejriwal on Tuesday said 1,548 people have been evacuated from Nizamudddin markaz (centre) here of which, 441 were hospitalised after they showed coronavirus symptoms.
-In a digital press conference, the chief minister said 1,107 people, who attended religious congregation in Nizamudddin West, have been quarantined.
+Delhi Chief Minister Arvind Kejriwal on Tuesday said 1,548 people have been evacuated from the Nizamudddin markaz (centre) here, of which 441 were hospitalised after they showed symptoms of coronavirus infection.
+In a digital press conference, the chief minister said 1,107 people, who attended the religious congregation in Nizamudddin West, have been quarantined.

-Kejriwal further said any lapse in performance of the officers related to the Nizamuddin case will not be tolerated and strict action will be initiated.
-He also stressed that there was no community transmission of coronavirus yet in Delhi and the situation was under control.
+He added that of the 97 positive cases of coronavirus in the city, 24 had taken part in the congregation earlier this month.
+There was no community transmission of coronavirus in Delhi as of now and the situation was under control, the chief minister asserted.

-Out of 97 cases, he said 86 were stable while one was on ventilator and two were being given oxygen.
-He said the Delhi government will start distributing food from around 3,775 schools and night shelters to around 10-12 lakh people from Wednesday.
+"Among the 97 cases in Delhi, 24 are from Nizamuddin markaz (also known as Tablighi Jamaat), 41 have travel history to foreign countries and 22 cases are the family members of those who recently returned from abroad.
+Ten cases yet to be ascertained," Kejriwal said.
+Also, five coronavirus patients have recovered, two have died and one migrated to Singapore, he added.

+"There is no community transmission in Delhi as of now," the chief minister said.
+Kejriwal said holding of the religious function at a time when thousands had lost their lives in the USA, Spain, China and Italy, people were not visiting temples even for Navratri and when mosques, gurdwaras and other religious places like Mecca and the Vatican were empty was an "irresponsible act”.
+"By holding a congregation at this time, they have acted irresponsibly.
+Many people have gone back to other cities after attending this event.
+I hope not but think about the people that have been already affected by this.
+With folded hands, I request all the religious leaders and people, do not organise any gathering and cooperate with the government," he said Kejriwal said the Delhi government would start distributing food from around 2,775 schools and night shelters to nearly 10-12 lakh people from Wednesday.

-Although such large number of people are unlikely to turn up for food but more distribution points will help in maintaining social distance, he said.
-The industrialists trying to help should donate protective gears for medical staff, testing kits and ventilators which are much needed now, he said.
+Although such large number of people are unlikely to turn up for food but more distribution points would help in maintaining social distance, he said.
+Industrialists trying to help should donate protective gear for medical staff, testing kits and ventilators which are much needed now, the chief minister added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)